 Quest.
-Issues in Contemporary Jewish History is an Open Acces, peer-reviewed journal published twice a year and dedicated to the history of the Jews from the 18th century up until today.
+Issues in Contemporary Jewish History is a full-text, open access, peer-reviewed ejournal.
+It is published twice a year and it is dedicated to the study of Jewish history from the 18th century up until today.

 Submissions are free, with no fees or APCs (Article Processing Charges) to be paid by prospective authors, who retain copyright of their published work (articles, discussions, reviews).
 All materials are published under a Creative Commons Attribution 4.0 International License; all content published in Quest is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the pubblisher or author.
 This is in accordance with the BOAI definition of Open Access.

-Quest is indexed in the Directory of Open Access JOurnals (DOAJ), Ebsco’s Index to Jewish Periodicals, Thompson Reuter’s Emerging Sources Citation Index, and RAMBI (The Index of Articles on Jewish Studies), the Electronic Journals Library (EBZ), OAIster, Bielefeld Academic Search Enghine (BASE) and Scopus.
+Quest is indexed in various platforms, including the Directory of Open Access Journals (DOAJ), Ebsco’s Index to Jewish Periodicals, Clarivate Analytics' Emerging Sources Citation Index, RAMBI (The Index of Articles on Jewish Studies), the Electronic Journals Library (EBZ), OAIster, Bielefeld Academic Search Enghine (BASE) and Scopus.

 Quest publishes research articles on different aspects of Jewish history, reviews of published works and debates on important contributions to scholarship.
 Each issue is organized into three sections: Focus, Discussion and Reviews.

 The Focus section may be dedicated to a specific topic, selected by the journal’s Editors and potentially entrusted to external (guest) editors, or it may host a variety of diverse contributions not revolving around a common thread.
-Starting from 2017 the journal will published a monographic issue (dedicated to a specific theme) in June and an open, miscellaneous one in December.
 All articles submitted for this section must be original, unpublished work; the texts submitted undergo a first evaluation by the Editors, and then are subject to a rigorous double blind peer-review performed by at least two specialists selected by the Editors.

 The second section, Discussion, is meant to provide the reader with an in-depth and multi-faceted analysis of a recently published work that constitutes a significant scholarly achievement.
 One or more scholars can be called on to offer their view on the work selected for the Discussion section of every issue.